Patient information: Antithyroid drugs (Beyond the Basics)

 Minor side effects — Up to 15 percent of people who take an antithyroid drug have minor side effects.
-Both MMI and PTU can cause itching, rash, hives, joint pain and swelling, fever, changes in taste, nausea, and vomiting.
+Both methimazole and propylthiouracil can cause itching, rash, hives, joint pain and swelling, fever, changes in taste, nausea, and vomiting.

 If one antithyroid drug causes side effects, switching to the other drug may be helpful.
 However, about half of people who have side effects with one drug will have similar side effects with the other.
 Nausea and vomiting may depend on the dose; spreading large doses out through the day can reduce side effects.

 Major side effects — Fortunately, the major side effects of antithyroid drugs are very rare.

 ●Agranulocytosis – Agranulocytosis is a term used to describe a severe decrease in the production of white blood cells.
 This condition is extremely serious, but affects only one out of every 200 to 500 people who take an antithyroid drug.
 Older people taking propylthiouracil and those who take high doses of methimazole may be at higher risk of this side effect.